 - In 2016 APCOA, in partnership with Swale Borough Council, introduced bodyworn cameras for all CEOs. - Body-worn cameras ensure the health and safety of the officers by acting as a deterrent to verbally and physically abusive members of the public, as well as providing sufficient evidence to prosecute when required.
 They also allow Officers to detect and identify crime and antisocial behaviour. - The cameras record for a full shift (all deployed hours) in 720p HD image quality with full colour and audio recording.
 All cameras are tamperproof by the officer. - Cameras also allow Parking Services to investigate complaints made by members of the public, providing an impartial 'third witness'.
 However, footage cannot be used as supporting evidence when challenging a Penalty Charge Notice. - Unfortunately, despite this safety measure our staff still suffer from verbal and physical threats every day.
-This resulted in over 1 red incident which involve physical assault and 9 yellow incidents that involve high level threats of physical attack.
-We also recorded 678 incidents of verbal abuse.
+This resulted in 9 code red incidents which involve physical assault and 20 code yellow incidents that involve high level threats of physical attack.
+We also recorded 979 incidents of verbal abuse during 2023/24.